mpenning/ciscoconfparse/sphinx-doc/legacy_syntax.rst

 =====================================================

 .. warning::
    The methods covered in this section are only for documentation purposes.
 As of version 1.9.43, they are offically removed from CiscoConfParse.
+Refer to the :ref:`tutorial` for the latest API information.

 This section will cover the legacy :class:`~ciscoconfparse.CiscoConfParse()` syntax; these were the original methods before version 1.0.0; legacy methods always returned text strings.
 This makes them easier to learn, but harder to write complex scripts with.
-There is nothing wrong with continuing to use these methods; however, you will probably find that your scripts are more efficient if you use the newer methods that manipulate :class:`~models_cisco.IOSCfgLine()` objects, which were introduced in version 1.0.0.
+There is nothing wrong with continuing to use these methods; however, they have been removed as of CiscoConfParse version 1.9.43.

 Baseline configuration
 ----------------------